 External user support - By inviting guests to your group you can choose to have them included in the email conversations in the group.
-See: Guest access to Office 365 groups - Admin Help.
+See: Guest access in Office 365 Groups.

 Transport rules - Transport rules work for groups just as they do for your Exchange server.
 The rules can look for messages that meet specific conditions and can then take action on those messages.

 MailTips - MailTips are informative messages displayed to users while they're composing a message.
 They can help reduce NDRs by warning a user if their message is likely to go to outside parties, or exceed message quotas.